 Project Stay In The Light

-Starting in 2019, Project Stay In The Light is an initiative to provide monthly financial support to girls who are at high risk of dropping out of school after 10th grade because of acute poverty, to help them complete the High School Diploma.
-They receive INR.
-1000 every month for two years or until they complete their 10+2 or Higher Secondary Education.
+Project Stay In The Light is an initiative for providing monthly scholarships to girls who are at high risk of dropping out of school after 10th grade because of poverty, to help them complete their High School Diploma.
+Each year we select 10 girls from very low-income families as recipients of this scholarship.
+Each student receives INR.1000 every month for two years or until they complete their 10+2 or Higher Secondary Diploma.

-- prevent child marriage or early marriage by keeping the girls in formal education.
+- to prevent child marriage or early marriage by keeping the girls in formal education.

-- prevent the school dropout of girls after 10th grade because of poverty.
+- to prevent the school dropout of girls after 10th grade because of poverty.

-- help and empower the girls to complete the Higher Secondary (10+2) Diploma, which would increase their chances of getting jobs or going to college.
+- to help our students complete the Higher Secondary (10+2) Diploma, which would increase their chances of getting jobs or going to college.

 We work in collaboration with an NGO, Chapra Social and Welfare Association ( Chapra SEWA) in West Bengal, India for the execution and monitoring of the project.
-They also provide career and health care counselling, and organize workshops and training on child marriage prevention, adolescent health and nutrition to the girls.
+They also provide career and health care counseling and organize workshops and training on child marriage prevention, adolescent health, and nutrition for girls.